simularium/simulariumio/file_format.md

-# .simularium JSON Format
+# .simularium File Format

+.simularium format, which contains spatiotemporal trajectory data and can be loaded by the Simularium Viewer (https://simularium.allencell.org/viewer), can be saved as JSON or binary.

+## Data Structure

-JSON files accepted by the simularium-viewer contain the following data in JSON format:
+Both JSON and binary contain the following data structured like:
 * **trajectory info**
   * version - 2.0
   * timeUnits - unit info for temporal data (e.g. timeStepSize)